 Fort Lee Traveller

 The Traveller is a weekly publication that currently serves an average audience of more than 47,000 individuals each week, including active-duty service members, military families, government civilians, military retirees and reservists in the Tri-City area.

-Every Thursday, about 13,000 copies of each Traveller issue are distributed throughout the installation and off-post in commercial businesses with high-volumes of military traffic.
+Every Thursday, about 9,000 copies of each Traveller issue are distributed throughout the installation and off-post in commercial businesses with high-volumes of military traffic.
 Newsstand locations include the Post Exchange, Commissary, all Shoppettes, Burger King, all FMWR facilities and most administrative and school buildings on post.
-The publication is also available online at www.fortleetraveller.com.
+The publication also is available online at www.fortleetraveller.com.

 Unlike civilian newspapers off-post; the Traveller has a military-specified mission to accommodate the command information needs of installation leaders.
 In addition to publishing frequent articles that focus on safety, health, environmental protection, changes to policy and more, the post newspaper tells the Fort Lee story through photos and features that highlight key events, significant achievements, the quality of military training and the unique aspects of a diverse community.